 The opportunity to perform statistical analysis on non-public Census microdata is granted once a research project proposal has undergone an extensive review process which evaluates a project’s disclosure risks, feasibility, scientific merit, and benefit to the Census Bureau.
+See below for the specific application processes related to using NCHS, AHRQ, BLS, and BES data.

 Outline of Steps in Proposal Submission